Understanding the Network Block Device

 Remote backups

 Another common use of NBDs is in the performance of remote backups.
-By using an NBD, a machine can back up its data to a remote machine as if it was backing up to a local device.
+By using an NBD, a machine can back up its data to a remote machine as if it was backing up to a local machine.
 This allows for easy and efficient remote backups, protecting against data loss.

 Remote backups are a crucial part of any cybersecurity strategy.
 They protect against data loss due to hardware failure, software errors, or cyber attacks.
 By using an NBD, these backups can be performed easily and efficiently, ensuring that data is always protected.